stefan-andritoiu/reference-implementation/store-traffic-monitor/README.md

 * 2nd line: `path/to/model.bin`
    This is the path to the model weights on the local system.
-   The model weights file is the .bin file that the model optimizer produces, containing the IR of the model's wights.
+   The model weights file is the .bin file that the model optimizer produces, containing the IR of the model's weights.

 * 3rd line: `path/to/labels`
    This is a path to the labels file on the local system.